 Carolinas Investment Consulting, LLC espouses a long-term investing approach.
 The firm determines clients’ asset allocations based on this long-term approach and on each client’s individual risk tolerance.
 Carolinas Investment Consulting also takes liquidity into account, so its clients can earn short-term income alongside anticipated long-term growth.

 Novare Capital Management

 To be a client of Novare Capital Management, you’ll need at least $500,000.
-The firm serves individuals and high-net-worth individuals.
-The fee-only firm has six certified financial planners (CFPs), four chartered financial analysts (CFAs) and one chartered financial consultant (ChFC) on staff.
+The firm serves individuals and high-net-worth individuals as well as pensions, profit sharing plans, charities and other businesses.
+The fee-only firm has a number of financially certified individuals on staff, including certified financial planners (CFPs), chartered financial analysts (CFAs) and a chartered financial consultant (ChFC).

 Novare Capital Management Background